DscJobs/Docs/docs/developers/versions/v2.0.0/reviews/index.md

 title: Reviews
 ---

-DscJobs provides a custom system for Adding, Reviewing and Moderating User Reviews
+DscJobs provides a custom system for Adding and Moderating User Reviews

 ---